Entering Guest Blogging Land

 Cultivating gigs for guest blogging is not an automated process.
 There are no apps for it, sorry.
 This is one of those things you’re going to have to do for yourself.
 You’ll make mistakes but they’re not usually fatal.
 Progress will seem slow, but stick with it.
 Do something in your business every day – make a contact, work on a new post, update an old post, touch base with existing contacts.

 Stuck for a new topic?
 Please stay away from apps that make transcripts from someone else’s videos.
 True, you get ‘content’ in record time, but you run the risk of being found out as a plagiarist.
 Google will lower the boom on you.
 There are sources of unbranded content, though, and you can purchase packets on select subjects.
+As a matter of fact, I know a few sources, myself.
 In a crunch, it could be a temporary bridge to get you through a dry spell.

 On the other hand, if you crank out a blog post every day, you might consider becoming a blog source, yourself.
 Comment that you might be interested, and let’s see where that might lead.